rackerlabs/rackspace-how-to/content/general/billing-services-overview.md

 ### Reclaim VAT

 If you're a VAT-registered business or organization, in most cases you can reclaim the value-added tax (VAT) that you pay when you buy goods and services for your business.
 To reclaim this money, you must have records to support your claim.
-By collecting your VAT ID number, Rackspace can correctly prepare an invoice for your records.
+If you provide Rackspace with your VAT ID number, Rackspace can correctly prepare an invoice for your records.

 If you're not a VAT-registered business or organization, you can't reclaim the VAT that you pay when you buy goods and services.